igvteam/igv/scripts/readme.txt

 Here, '/Users/igv_user' represents the user's home directory ($HOME or %USERPROFILE%).
 Adjust this file path according to your own local circumstances.
 We recommend a fully-specified *absolute* path to avoid issues with (for example) tilde or environment variable expansion.

+Java command-line usage

+We don't recommend running IGV directly as a Java command-line launch as this has become more complex with Java 11 compared to Java 8.
+We recommend the launcher scripts listed above instead.
+The following is for advanced users only.

+If it's really necessary to use the Java command directly for some reason, here is the appropriate
+command-line:
+     java --module-path=lib -Xmx4g @igv.args --module=org.igv/org.broad.igv.ui.Main

+This assumes that Java 11 has been installed as the default for your system.
+If not, then it may be necessary to set your PATH and JAVA_HOME to point to the correct location for Java 11.
+It also assumes that you are launching IGV from the directory where it was unpacked.

+Note that this lists the memory specification directly, and that the java_arguments file will be skipped.
+If you wish to use the java_arguments file (assuming one exists), modify the above to:
+     java --module-path=lib @igv.args @"$HOME/.igv/java_arguments" --module=org.igv/org.broad.igv.ui.Main
+on Linux & Mac.
+On Windows, use:
+     java --module-path=lib @igv.args @"%USERPROFILE%/.igv/java_arguments" --module=org.igv/org.broad.igv.ui.Main

+In this case you can list the memory spec, HiDPI uiScaling, log4j config, etc either directly on the command-line  or in the java_arguments file, as you prefer.